"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

-The "Sea" in the earthly tabernacle was made of bronze.
+The "Sea" in the earthly tabernacle was bronze.
 The "sea" in Heaven is like crystal.
 The purpose of the earthly "Sea" was for the priests to ritually wash before making offerings:

 2 Chronicles 4:1-6 - Moreover he made a bronze altar: twenty cubits was its length, twenty cubits its width, and ten cubits its height.
 Then he made the Sea of cast bronze, ten cubits from one brim to the other; it was completely round.
 Its height was five cubits, and a line of thirty cubits measured its circumference.
 And under it was the likeness of oxen encircling it all around, ten to a cubit, all the way around the Sea.
 The oxen were cast in two rows, when it was cast.
 It stood on twelve oxen: three looking toward the north, three looking toward the west, three looking toward the south, and three looking toward the east; the Sea was set upon them, and all their back parts pointed inward.
 It was a handbreadth thick; and its brim was shaped like the brim of a cup, like a lily blossom.
 It contained three thousand baths.
 He also made ten lavers, and put five on the right side and five on the left, to wash in them; such things as they offered for the burnt offering they would wash in them, but the Sea was for the priests to wash in.

 Recall from Revelation 1:15, that bronze signifies purification and strength.
-Bronze is also used to depict judgment and restitution.
+Bronze also depicts judgment and restitution.
 But in Heaven the sea will be clear as crystal, as there will no longer be a need for purification, or restitution, because Jesus has paid the price on the cross.
-He washes us, through the Holy Spirit and His Word:
+He washes His Church through the Holy Spirit and His word:

 Ephesians 5:25-27 - Husbands, love your wives, just as Christ also loved the church and gave Himself for her, that He might sanctify and cleanse her with the washing of water by the word, that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.